mako-framework/app/README.md

 # Mako Framework

-Mako is a lightweight and easy to use PHP framework based on the MVC architectural design pattern.
+Mako is a lightweight and easy to use PHP framework.

 Check out the [documentation](http://makoframework.com/docs) and create something awesome!

 ## Requirements

-The minimum requirements for Mako is PHP 7.4.0 or higher as well as `ext-mbstring`.
+The minimum requirements for Mako is PHP 8.1.0 or higher as well as `ext-json` and `ext-mbstring`.

 ## Installation